Halal vs. Haram

 You might have wondered what is a 'Halal' chicken, after all, all chickens look the same!
 So, what is it that makes this chicken, or beef, or mutton 'Halal' and others not?
 What exactly is the difference between Halal and non-Halal meat?

-The answer is that it depends on the way that the animal is bought up, and how it is killed.
+The answer is that it depends on the way that the animal is bought up, and how it is slaughtered.

 Halal meat is the flesh of the animal that has been slaughtered in the way prescribed by Qur'an and Hadeeth; this method is called 'Zabihah'.
 This procedure was taught to Muslims as the best way to slaughter an animal in order to cause it the least amount of pain.